[Battle of the Brands] Is Android Better Than iPhone in 2021?

 Many Android handsets with high-end specs are available under PHP 15,000.
 There are even models in the PHP 8,000 to PHP 10,000 price range that come with premium features like quad cameras and 5,000mAh battery.

 iPhones, on the other hand, are expensive.
-Currently, the lowest-priced Apple phone is the iPhone 8 that costs PHP 30,990.
+Even buying an iPhone SE, the most affordable iPhone line, will require you to shell out PHP 26,490.
 If that price is out of your budget, then Android is the clear option.

 Simplicity is synonymous with the Apple brand.
 It’s evident on the intuitive iOS interface that makes the iPhone easy to use.